hyperledger/fabric-docs-i18n/docs/source/private_data_tutorial.rst

 Using indexes with private data - 使用私有数据索引
 -------------------------------

+.. note:: The Fabric chaincode lifecycle that is being introduced in the Fabric v2.0
+          Alpha does not support using couchDB indexes with your chaincode.
+To use the previous lifecycle model to deploy couchDB indexes with private data collections, visit the v1.4 version of the `Using Private Data in Fabric tutorial <https://hyperledger-fabric.readthedocs.io/en/release-1.4/private_data_tutorial.html>`_

 Indexes can also be applied to private data collections, by packaging indexes in the ``META-INF/statedb/couchdb/collections/<collection_name>/indexes`` directory alongside the chaincode.
 An example index is available `here <https://github.com/hyperledger/fabric-samples/blob/master/chaincode/marbles02_private/go/META-INF/statedb/couchdb/collections/collectionMarbles/indexes/indexOwner.json>`__ .